Grant for Multiannual Programming of Museums and other Heritage Institutes

 - Organisations are not allowed to apply for grants to help them pay their fixed costs.

 - If artists are involved in the project, the artists in question must be paid a realistic wage, which must conform with the Wage Guideline.
+In order to encourage compliance with the Artists’ Wage Guideline, the Mondriaan Fund has drawn up regulations governing the partial reimbursement of costs incurred by institutions which comply with the Guideline.

 All applications which comply with the formal conditions and which have been submitted with the requested annexes will be presented to an advisory committee which will issue a recommendation on the award of the Grant for Multiannual Programming of Museums and other Heritage Institutes.
 The advisory committee will assess the proposal’s significance to the development and modernisation of cultural heritage and visual arts and to the way in which these are perceived.
 It will do so on the basis of: